Mirantis/ceph-lcm/docs/source/api/usage.rst

 Deploy Ceph cluster
 +++++++++++++++++++

 Now it is a time to deploy actual Ceph cluster.
-Please consider mentioned assumptions and the chapter on product workflow:
-:doc:`../workflows`.

 So, we need to do following:

 1. Create new cluster model
 2. Create new playbook configuration to deploy that cluster